EarthScope/ispaq/README.md

 ```

 You should run `./run_ispaq.py -U` after you update ISPAQ minor versions to verify that you have both the
-required minimum versions of anaconda packages and the most recent IRIS R packages.
+required minimum versions of anaconda packages and the most recent EarthScope R packages.

 > _Note:_ If you are using macOS and see the error: "'math.h' file not found" when compiling seismicRoll, then it is
 likely that your command line tools are missing.
 Try running `xcode-select --install`.